karenkepner/cat-clicker/README.md

-# Cat Clicker App
+# Pet Clicker App

-## Click on the cat and gain counts to the click counter.
+## Choose an unlimited amount of pets to display from the sidebar.

+## Vote for each pet by clicking on the image.

+### Each pet records its clicks
 ### Yay!
 You always win!

+#### Refresh the screen to start over.